NguyenPhuongNghi/Market-and-Product-Analysis/README.md

 :one: **Overview:** <br>

 📍 **By time:**
 - Sales: Consistent growth from 2011 to 2014 with seasonal fluctuations.
-Peaks appear seasonally (possibly Q4), indicating cyclical profit patterns.
+Peaks appeared seasonally (possibly Q4), indicating cyclical profit patterns.
-- Profit Margin: Fluctuates but remain between 10%–13% over the 4-year period.
+- Profit Margin: Fluctuated but remained between 10%–13% over the 4-year period.
 Profit margin is not as stable as sales, indicating potential cost management or pricing strategy issues.

 📍 **By market:**
 - Top 3 markets by sales: APAC (3.6M), EU (2.9M), US (2.3M).
 - Lowest sales: Canada (0.1M), Africa (0.8M).
-- Profit Margin is highest in Canada (~30%), even with low sales volume → indicates niche profitability and suggest investing more if scalable.
-It varies around 10%-13% in other markets (APAC, EU, US, LATAM) and is the lowest in EMEA (5.4%)
+- Profit Margin: was the highest in Canada (~30%), even with low sales volume → indicates niche profitability and suggests investing more if scalable.
+It varied around 10%-13% in other markets (APAC, EU, US, LATAM) and was the lowest in EMEA (5.4%)

 📍 **By Category:**